TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/eqep_position_speed.md

 Note that the pre-scaler for capture unit clock is selected such that the capture timer does not overflow at the required minimum frequency.

-This example wait for 10 iterations of unit time out event and verifies the measured speed:  295 < posSpeed.speedRPMFR < 305
+This example waits for 10 iterations of unit time out event and verifies the measured speed:  295 < posSpeed.speedRPMFR < 305

  - posSpeed.speedRPMFR - Speed meas. in rpm using QEP position counter